lballore/metal-parser/README.md

 ## Installation

-_metallyrics_ is distributed as a Python package, freely available on [PyPI](https://pypi.org/project/metalparser/) and can easily be installed via pip.
+_metalparser_ is distributed as a Python package, freely available on [PyPI](https://pypi.org/project/metalparser/) and can easily be installed via pip.
 Given that you are using ```python >= 3.5```:

 ```
-pip install metallyrics
+pip install metalparser
 ```

 Alternatively, it can be manually installed by cloning this project on your local computer: